 Do I get to stay in my wheelchair?

 No. The boats have comfortable and secure seating, and you can use any pad or cushion you would like to bring on board with you.
 We have lifts and slings to move you easily and comfortably from your chair to the boat.

 Sailors board boats based on their particular style.
 Some folks simply hop aboard, some require the assistance of strong hand, some transfer from wheelchairs under their own power.
 And for those who need additional help we have lifts mounted on the dock to safely move sailors in and out of the boats.

 No. The Sonar and Martin 16 are exceptionally stable keelboats that will not capsize.

 Do I have to know how to swim?
 Will I get wet?

-Y-Knot sailboats will NOT tip over.
-You won’t have to swim, but if the day is windy you may get wet from spray—that’s part of the fun.
+Y-Knot sailboats will NOT capsize.
+You won’t have to swim, but if the day is windy you may get wet from spray — that’s part of the fun.